Using the Zoomdata Scheduler

 - Refreshing the specific fields for the data source.

 The Zoomdata Administrator and users with admin privileges can access the Scheduler, which is available from the Refresh page for specific data source.

 Administrators can view the status of scheduled jobs in the Zoomdata Console , which is available from the Settings menu.

 The following topics are covered in this article:

 - Setting Up Data Source Refresh Job

 - Refreshing the Data Source

 When you initially connect Zoomdata to your data source the following activities are automatically run:

 Besides these initial activities, administrators can set the Scheduler to perform jobs related to the data sources.
-Table 1 identifies the jobs that are supported currently, the triggers for these jobs, and the activities that occur when the job is run.
+The following tables identifies the jobs that are supported currently, the triggers for these jobs, and the activities that occur when the job is run.

 |Data Source Refresh||